opencog/atomspace/examples/pattern-matcher/README.md

 graphs, and so that they too can be stored in the knowledgebase.
 This in turn enables a kind of recursive query processing.

-By storing queries as graphs, one can build a rule-engine, by writing each rule as a query.
-The rule-engine performs a "meta"-query, selecting appropriate rules, so as to chain them together.
+By storing queries as graphs, one can build a rule engine, by writing each rule as a query.
+The rule engine performs a "meta"-query, selecting appropriate rules, so as to chain them together.
 The rule engine in turn can serve as a foundation for inferencing, theorem- proving, logical deduction, common-sense reasoning, and the like.